nidty719/html-pdf/README.md

 # HTML to PDF Converter

-A simple service that converts HTML content to PDF format.
+A service that converts HTML content to PDF format.
 This service is designed to be lightweight, easy to deploy, and simple to use.
+It can be deployed as a standalone Express server, a Docker container, or a Google Cloud Function.

 ## Features